rakshithraghaventhra77/fashion-ML-model/README .md

 Dataset `Fashion Product Images Dataset` by paramaggarwal (Kaggle).
 This repository/code is licensed under MIT License.
 Feel free to use and modify.

----

-## ❓ Questions?

-Feel free to:
-- Open an issue on GitHub
-- Reach out via GitHub discussions or email

----

-Thank you for checking out this project—happy coding and styling!

----

-*Generated with 🧠 and ❤️ by your AI assistant.*